-Endoscopy: A new endoscopy facility would be built for day-case patients who require this procedure.
+Endoscopy: A new endoscopy facility would be provided for daycase patients who require this procedure.

 Medical wards: Medical beds would be provided for patients who need ongoing hospital care following their treatment on the Emergency Care site, wherever possible.

 Breast inpatient services: Tests, treatment and care would be provided by a dedicated team in a specialist facility.
 Outpatient appointments and scans would continue to take place at both hospitals.